Chauvin expected to admit to violating Floyd's civil rights - NewsBreak

 Chauvin expected to admit to violating Floyd's civil rights

-ST. PAUL, Minn. — (AP) — Former Minneapolis police Officer Derek Chauvin appeared in federal court in person Wednesday morning for a change of plea hearing during which he was expected to admit to violating George Floyd's civil rights.
+ST. PAUL, Minn. — (AP) — Former Minneapolis police Officer Derek Chauvin is set to appear in federal court in person Wednesday morning for a change of plea hearing during which he is expected to admit to violating George Floyd's civil rights.

 Although the scheduling of the change of plea hearing suggests a guilty plea is imminent, details have not been made public and nothing will be official until Chauvin enters his plea in court and the agreement is accepted by a judge.

-In Minnesota, defendants with good behavior serve two-thirds of their sentence in prison, and the remaining one-third on supervised release, also known as parole.
-Under that formula, he’s expected to serve 15 years in prison on the state charges, and 7 1/2 years on parole.

-Under sentencing guidelines, Chauvin could get a federal penalty ranging from 27 years to more than 33 years in prison, with credit for taking responsibility, said Mark Osler, a professor at the University of St. Thomas School of Law.
-But the guidelines are not mandatory, and Osler estimated Chauvin would be sentenced toward the lower end of the range.

 He faces two more counts in a separate case involving the restraint of a Black teenager in 2017.
-Prosecutors filed a document Wednesday combining the 2017 case with the Floyd case, suggesting Chauvin was ready to plead guilty in that case as well.
+It was not immediately clear if there would be any change of plea in that case as it was not part of the scheduling notice sent out by the court.

 Floyd’s arrest and death, which a bystander captured on cellphone video, sparked mass protests nationwide that called for an end to racial inequality and police mistreatment of Black people.